 Can bleeding gums mean you are ill?

-One of the best ways to heal bleeding gums is to rinse with saltwater.
-The best ratio for this is to dissolve and stir one teaspoon of salt into a large class of warm water.
-The combination of salt and warmth soothes gums and can also help remove infection.
+One of the best ways to heal bleeding gums is to rinse them with salt water.
+The best ratio for this is to dissolve and stir one teaspoon of salt into a large glass of warm water.
+The combination of salt and warmth soothes gums and can also help remove the infection.

-Schedule A Screening For Gum Disease in Sterling, VA
+Schedule A Screening For Bleeding Gums in Sterling, VA

 If you notice any changes in your dental health, visit our Sterling dental practice for a consultation with our team.
-Bleeding gums, halitosis, and swollen gums may be an indication of gum disease.
+Bleeding gums, halitosis, and swollen gums may be an indication of gum disease, and it’s important to find a dentist near you.
 Dr. Kavianpour can perform a gum disease screening and recommend the appropriate treatment for your smile.
-To schedule an appointment, call 571.266.0255 or request an appointment online.
+To schedule an appointment, call 703.444.3412 or request an appointment online.